yifei-liu-yl/yifei-liu-yl.github.io/index.md

 ---

 <p>
-I am a Ph.D. candidate in [Agricultural & Applied Economics](https://aae.wisc.edu/) at the [University of Wisconsin–Madison](https://www.wisc.edu/).
+I am a Ph.D. candidate in <a href="https://aae.wisc.edu/">Agricultural & Applied Economics</a> at the <a href="https://www.wisc.edu/">University of Wisconsin–Madison</a>.
 </p>

 <p>